 Glyndŵr University is committed to providing access to all students and promotes equal opportunities in compliance with the Equality Act 2010 legislation.
-This programme complies fully with the University's Equal Opportunities Policy

-(http://www.glyndwr.ac.uk/en/AboutGlyndwrUniversity/Governance/TheFile,64499,en.pdf), ensuring that everyone who has the potential to achieve in higher education is given the chance to do so.
+Art and Design programmes comply fully with the University's policy on Equality and Diversity, ensuring that everyone who has the potential to achieve in higher education is given the chance to do so, irrespective of age, gender, disability, sexuality, race or social background.